Written and Edited By: MarkEAW

 field of view (FOV) changing, but the Point of View (POV) is as well;

-the pilots position is moved back to gain the wider views or moved
+the pilots position is normally moved back to gain the wider viewing area or moved

 - HUD Text Size: